You are here Home Post Irma Information

 IMPORTANT SAFETY ANNOUNCEMENTS:

-BOATING SAFETY: Residents are advised to avoid boating in canals until all debris is removed due to possible obstructions under the surface of the water that may not be visible and could cause damage to vessels.
+BOATING SAFETY: Residents are advised to avoid boating in canals until all debris is removed (estimated January 2018) due to possible obstructions under the surface of the water that may not be visible and could cause damage to vessels.

 SEARCHING FOR LICENSED CONTRACTORS: